api-platform/docs/core/validation.md

 }
 ```

-Here is a custom constraint and the related validator:
+And here is the custom `MinimalProperties` constraint and the related validator:

 ```php
 <?php